Identifying Causal Structure in Dynamical Systems: Evaluation

+We evaluate the framework on three systems.
+First, we identify the causal structure of one arm of the robot Apollo \citep{kappler2018real} shown in \figref{fig:robot} in \secref{sec:robot}.
+Then, we demonstrate the causal identification of a simulated quadruple tank process (\cf \figref{fig:4tank}) in \secref{sec:4tank}.
+In both cases, we present the general setup and results in the following, while we defer implementation details to the appendix.
+Lastly, we discuss a synthetic linear toy example.
+We use this example to highlight once more the importance of considering a notion of controllability and to compare our method to a sparse identification and a causal discovery algorithm\footnote{Code for both simulation examples is available at \url{https://github.com/baumanndominik/identifying_causal_structure}. }.
+For all experiments, we use a Gaussian kernel to compute the MMD.

-\section{Robot Experiments}
+\subsection{Robot Experiments}

-We evaluate the framework by identifying the causal structure of one arm of the robot in \figref{fig:robot}.
-We consider kinematic control of the robot; that is, we can command desired angular velocities to the joints, which are then tracked by low-level controllers (taking care, i.a., of the robot dynamics).
+We consider kinematic control of the robot; that is, we can command desired angular velocities to the joints, which are then tracked by low-level controllers (taking care, among other things, of the robot dynamics) \citep{o80}.
 As measurements, we receive the joint angles.
-The goal of the causal identification is to learn which joints influence each other, and which joints are influenced by which inputs.
+The goal of the causal identification is to learn which joints influence each other and which joints are influenced by which inputs.
 We consider four joints of the robot arm in the following experiments.
-From the robot arm's design, we know its kinematic structure, which is described by $\dot{\phi}_i = \tau_i$ for each joint, where $\phi_i$ denotes the angle of joint $i$ and $\tau_i$ the applied motor torque.
-That is, we expect each joint velocity $\dot{\phi}_i$ to depend only on the local input $\tau_i$ and not other variables.
+From the robot arm's design, we know its kinematic structure, which is described by $\dot{\phi}_i = u_i$ for each joint, where $\phi_i$ denotes the angle of joint $i$ and $u_i$ the control input.
+That is, we expect each joint velocity $\dot{\phi}_i$ to depend only on the local input $u_i$ and not other variables.
 While the dynamics are approximately linear, we do not rely on this information and are thus in the setting discussed in \secref{sec:e-controllability}.
-In the following, we will investigate if our proposed causal identification can reveal this structure automatically.
-For this, we describe the setting and discuss the results, while we defer implementation details to the supplementary material.
+In the following, we will investigate whether our proposed causal identification can automatically reveal this structure.